 Should I get agreed value or market value for my Hyundai?

-For newer Hyundais (under 5 years old), agreed value is generally worth considering - you lock in a payout amount so there are no surprises if the car is written off.
-For older Hyundais that are depreciating, market value may be cheaper but you risk receiving less than expected.
-Hyundais hold their value reasonably well in Australia, so agreed value policies are usually competitive.
+For newer Hyundais (under 5 years old), agreed value is worth considering because you lock in a payout amount.
+For older Hyundais, market value may be cheaper but you risk receiving less than expected at claim time.
+Check RedBook for current Hyundai valuations in Australia.

 Do Hyundai's safety features lower my insurance?

 Yes, Hyundai SmartSense safety features - including autonomous emergency braking, lane keep assist, and blind-spot monitoring - can positively influence your premium.
-Insurers consider ANCAP safety ratings and advanced driver assistance systems (ADAS) when calculating risk.
-Models with 5-star ratings and comprehensive safety suites typically attract lower premiums.
+Insurers consider ANCAP safety ratings and ADAS when calculating risk.
+Models with 5-star ratings generally attract lower premiums.

 Compare Hyundai Insurance Estimates Now

-Join thousands of Australian Hyundai owners who've found better insurance deals.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Join thousands of Australian Hyundai owners who have found better insurance deals.
+Compare estimates from leading Australian providers in under 2 minutes - it's 100% free.

 Get Free Estimates